CONTINUED GROWTH IN SALES AND EARNINGS PER SHARE

 Additional information about the Company, including the Annual Information Form, can be found at www.sedar.com.

-The Company reports its financial results in accordance with International Financial Reporting Standards ("IFRS").
-However, the Q1/2013 Management's Discussion and Analysis accessible through the foregoing link contains references to non-IFRS financial measures, such as operating margin, EBITDA (earnings before finance expenses, income taxes and depreciation and amortization), EBITDA margin and cash interest expense.
-These non-IFRS financial measures do not have standardized meanings prescribed by IFRS and, therefore, may not be comparable to other reporting issuers.
+The Company reports its financial results in accordance with Canadian GAAP.
+However, the Q1/2012 Management's Discussion and Analysis accessible through the foregoing link contains references to non-GAAP financial measures, such as operating margin, EBITDA (earnings before finance expenses, income taxes and depreciation and amortization), EBITDA margin and cash interest expense.
+Non-GAAP financial measures do not have standardized meanings prescribed by GAAP and, therefore, may not be comparable to other reporting issuers.

-These non-IFRS financial measures have been included in the Q1/2013 Management's Discussion and Analysis as they are measures which management uses to assist in evaluating the Company's operating performance against its expectations and against other companies in the retail drug store industry.
-Management believes that non-IFRS financial measures assist in identifying underlying operating trends.
+These non-GAAP financial measures have been included in the Q1/2012 Management's Discussion and Analysis as they are measures which management uses to assist in evaluating the Company's operating performance against its expectations and against other companies in the retail drug store industry.
+Management believes that non-GAAP financial measures assist in identifying underlying operating trends.

-These non-IFRS financial measures, particularly EBITDA and EBITDA margin, are also common measures used by investors, financial analysts and rating agencies.
-These groups may use EBITDA, EBITDA margin and other non-IFRS financial measures to value the Company and assess the Company's ability to service its debt.
+These non-GAAP financial measures, particularly EBITDA and EBITDA margin, are also common measures used by investors, financial analysts and rating agencies.
+These groups may use EBITDA, EBITDA margin and other non-GAAP financial measures to value the Company and assess the Company's ability to service its debt.

 (416) 493-1220, ext.
 5678